LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Introduction

 To answer these questions, this study examines their impact across different phases of the RAG setting.
 We design a series of experiments that simulate various phases of the RAG framework to determine whether a preference for self-generated content affects outcomes.
 Specifically, we utilize a \textit{direct evaluation} approach where LLMs rank the suitability of passages for answering specific questions, mimicking the pointwise reranking phase—a common technique in RAG frameworks aimed at enhancing performance~\cite{nogueira-etal-2020-document, sun2023chatgptgoodsearchinvestigating}.
 Additionally, we employ a \textit{pairwise reading comprehension} method to evaluate how LLMs respond to questions using both self-generated and externally sourced passages, analogous to the generation phase of the framework.
 Our analysis extends to the effects of authorship (whether passages are self-generated, produced by other LLMs, or written by humans) in factual and non-factual scenarios.

 Contrary to previously reported self-preference in passage ranking tasks \cite{wu2023style,chen2024humans}, our extensive experiments reveal no overarching self-preference in the final generations of the RAG framework, neither in the pointwise reranking nor the pairwise reading phase.
-Additionally, we observe that GPT exhibits lower self-preference and a higher propensity for selecting correct answers compared to LLaMA.
-This difference may be attributed to variations in model parameters and inferential capabilities.
-Furthermore, we demonstrate that certain writing styles markedly affected LLMs' generations and choices.
-For instance, LLMs show a preference for passages closely aligned with the user's question, highlighting the importance of content generation process.
+This may be due to the model adopting different mindsets when performing different tasks, which will be elaborated in Section \ref{sec:discussion}.

-Our contributions are 4-fold: \begin{compactitem} \item To the best of our knowledge, this study is the first to specifically focus on LLMs' biases within the RAG setting. \item We provide a novel exploration of self-preferences in LLMs across the reranking and generation phases of the RAG framework. \item Our experiments show that factuality plays a crucial role in LLMs' responses.
-Even in scenarios where models lack prior knowledge of the question, LLMs are able to reference factual passages rather than relying on stylistically preferential self-generated content. \item Our findings reveal that writing-style preferences can potentially be exploited to manipulate the generations of LLMs, highlighting vulnerabilities that warrant further investigation. \end{compactitem}
+Our contributions are 4-fold: \begin{compactitem} \item To the best of our knowledge, this study is the first to specifically focus on LLMs' biases within the RAG setting. \item We provide a novel exploration of self-preferences in LLMs across the pointwise reranking and generation phases of the RAG framework. \item Our experiments show that compared to self preferential bias or order preference, factuality plays a more crucial role in LLMs' responses. \item We find that even in scenarios where models lack prior knowledge of the question, LLMs are able to reference factual passages rather than relying on stylistically preferential self-generated content. \end{compactitem}